FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 This Action:

-* Recieves a Forgejo Webhook event and parses the body
+* Receives a Forgejo Webhook event and parses the body
 * If it's a commit event (checks for `commits`)...
   * Checks that at least one commit was made by the Renovate Bot
   * and optionally checks it was committed to a specific branch (like `main`)